Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 `grantAllPermissionsToDatabase.sh ${DATABASE}`
 : Set appropriate group permissions to databases.

+### MSG eGauge Service Operation
+#### Error Conditions
+Data downloads are not always able to be completed resulting in invalid data being saved.
+When this situation occurs, it may be necessary to manually intervene by manually pruning the invalid data.
+This condition can be recognized when there exists a mismatched number of data values to the data columns.
+Database operations will not be able to complete when the data is in this state.
+Data that is not able to be loaded is archived to the invalid data path.
+It is recommended that this storage be occassionally purged as invalid data only pertains to the data between that which was last loaded and the most recent data available.

 ## Notifications

 Notification of the results of data processing events is provided by the MSG Notification System.
 Notifications are distributed by email to a predefined recipient list contained in the configuration file.